-The culminating field based training experience of the specialist program is the internship in school psychology.
-All students are required to successfully complete a supervised field placement consisting of a minimum of 1,200 clock hours in an elementary and/or secondary school setting.
+The culminating field based training experience of the doctoral program is the internship in school psychology.
+Candidates are required to complete an internship, covering a 50-week period and a minimum of 1,500 hours.
+Candidates who do not hold a state credential in school psychology will be required to complete at least 1,200 of the internship hours in a school-based setting.
+For candidates seeking licensure as a psychologist, a minimum of 2,000 clock hours in a setting approved by the program director is required.
 The internship is typically completed in one academic year following completion of all prerequisite course work with a GPA of 3.0.

-Pre-requisite Courses for the Specialist Internship
+Pre-requisite Courses for the Doctoral Internship